Sharing the park's mission

-Park partner organizations work with the National Park Service in a number of ways.
-Some offer dynamic education programs that teach students about marine life through hands-on learning and problem-solving.
-Others help national parks preserve the environment, protect birds and other wildlife.
-Still others restore park areas or raise funds to support park initiatives.
+Partner organizations aid the National Park Service in many ways.
+Some groups offer dynamic education programs that teach students through hands-on learning and problem-solving.
+Others help the park protect wildlife and preserve the environment.
+Still others raise funds to support park initiatives.
 The partners listed here all work with Gateway's Sandy Hook Unit.
-Several organizations call Sandy Hook their home, working out of buildings that they care for as part of their mission.
-All are necessary and all are sincerely appreciated.
-Learn more about our partners; helping them helps us as well!
+Several partners have their headquarters on-site, which helps the park preserve several historic buildings.

 On location at Sandy Hook since it was founded in 1961, the American Littoral Society provides regular family and youth education opportunities, and works to protect Gateway's natural resources by creating opportunities for volunteers to join outdoor projects, such as beach grass planting and marsh restoration to benefit wildlife.
 ALS celebrated the 50th anniversary of establishing the first all-volunteer fish tagging program in the country in 2015.